 When shopping for these iconic boots many wonder ‘are Doc Martens comfortable’?
 We want to make sure our feet will be comfortable before investing in a pair of Docs, so we don’t have to go through the trouble of returning them.
 Here is a guide to help, along with my personal review as a long time fan of the brand.

-I have trawled through hundred of forum posts, as well as wearing Doc Martens for over ten years myself to gather this information, so you don’t have to do all of that research yourself to get a good answer.
+I have been wearing Doc Martens for over ten years myself to gather this information, so you don’t have to do all of that research yourself to get a good answer.
+I’ve owned multiple types of Docs, over the years, including the 1460s, Jadons and Mary Janes, pictured below.

 I’ve also included a handy little guide at the end of the article on how you can make Docs even more comfortable!
 But first, here is my personal review, including photos of me in own Docs…